elsheppo/ollama-shortcuts-ui/README.md

 ## License

-OSUI is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.